 - In the Actions column, click Configure (pencil icon) to open the Configure window.

-In the API Specific Information section, from the Server dropdown menu, select the URL of the server you want to use with this specification.
+In the API Specification Information section, from the Server dropdown menu, select the URL of the server you want to use with this specification.

 OpenAPI 2.0 only supports a single server, while OpenAPI 3.0 and HAR files support multiple servers.
 You typically use these servers to select different environments, such as a production instance and a staging environment, or multiple production instances located in different regions.